Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Performance Evaluation Against Other Fitting Window Size Selection Methods

 \section{Performance Evaluation Against Other Fitting Window Size Selection Methods}

-This section empirically assesses the performance of \texttt{TLGRF} algorithm.
-Specifically, we compare the prediction of \texttt{TLGRF} algorithm against true case numbers 7 days ahead and report two well-established prediction accuracy measures in the epidemiology and operations management literature, i.e., the mean absolute error (MAE) and root-mean-squared error (RMSE) \citep{bertsimas2021predictions}.
+This section empirically assesses the performance of the \texttt{TLRF} algorithm.
+Specifically, we compare the prediction of the \texttt{TLRF} algorithm against true case numbers 7 days ahead and report two well-established prediction accuracy measures in the epidemiology and operations management literature, i.e., the mean absolute error (MAE) and root-mean-squared error (RMSE) \citep{bertsimas2021predictions}.
 That is, to predict the COVID-19 incident case number $\bm{\hat{I}_{t+7,c}}$ at county $c$ on day $t+7$, we first estimate the instantaneous county-level growth rate at county $c$ on day $t$, and generate the prediction as follows

 Therefore, the prediction accuracy depends solely on the instantaneous county-level growth rate estimate $\bm{\hat{r}_{t,c}}$.